Basic Accounting Questions: Quizzes, Multiple-Choice and More

 Note that the questions listed below are basic accounting questions, meaning beginner to intermediate level.
 If you're looking for more advanced exercises, head over to our full accounting questions and answers page.

 It'll test your understanding of the accounting equation and its main elements - assets, liabilities and owner's equity.
 It also covers the financial position of a business.

-Accounting Equation Exercises
+Accounting Equation Questions and Answers